How to Identify a Frozen Pipe

 1. Hair Dryer

-A standard household hair dryer is widely considered the safest and most effective DIY tool for thawing exposed pipes.
-Hold it several inches from the pipe and move it back and forth in a steady sweeping motion.
-Never leave it unattended, and avoid using it near standing water.
+A standard household hair dryer is widely considered the safest and most effective DIY tool for thawing exposed pipes, and it's the top method recommended by both the American Red Cross and licensed plumbers in 2026.
+Hold it several inches from the pipe and move it back and forth in a steady sweeping motion, starting near the faucet.
+Use the lowest heat setting first and increase gradually if needed.
+Never leave it unattended, and avoid using it while standing in water.

 2. Electric Heating Pad or Heat Tape

-Wrap an electric heating pad or purpose-made heat tape around the frozen section.
+Wrap an electric heating pad or a UL-listed heat tape around the frozen section.
 These are especially useful for pipes under sinks or in tight cabinet spaces.
 They deliver slow, consistent, safe heat directly to the pipe.

 3. Hot Towels